 There are a few market trends that are playing out in construction project scheduling application market.
 Here are a couple that you should understand:

-- Development of Mobile Functionality: In an industry where many employees spend a significant amount of time out at a jobsite, developing mobile construction scheduling programs is an area of increasing focus.
-With 46 percent of adults in the United States owning smartphones and tablet adoption growing, some vendors are focusing on building native functionality for the iPhone, iPad and Android-enabled devices.
-Of course, web-based options are also accessible via the device’s web browser even if a vendor has not developed native functionality.
+Development of mobile functionality.
+In an industry where many employees spend a significant amount of time out at a jobsite, developing mobile construction scheduling programs is an area of increasing focus.
+With 58 percent of adults in the United States owning smartphones and tablet adoption growing, some vendors are focusing on building native functionality for the iPhone, iPad and Android-enabled devices.
+Of course, Web-based options are also accessible via the device’s web browser even if a vendor has not developed native functionality.
 There is also a growing number of third-party free construction scheduling software apps to help improve contractor scheduling.